 SSCS Threats in the Build Stage

 In the Build Stage, developers compile and integrate code into a working version.
-Key risks include skipping security checks in the CI/CD pipeline, changing code after version control, or compromising the build process, which lets malicious code sneak into artifacts unnoticed.
+Because this phase is so critical, risks include skipping security checks in the CI/CD pipeline, changing code after version control, or compromising the build process.
+Consequently, malicious code can sneak into artifacts unnoticed.

 - Modify code after source control